Psychological trauma: Stress disorders

 All psychological traumas originate from stress, a physiological response to an unpleasant stimulus.
 Long-term stress increases the risk of poor mental health and mental disorders, which can be attributed to secretion of glucocorticoids for a long period of time.
 Such prolonged exposure causes many physiological dysfunctions such as the suppression of the immune system and increase in blood pressure.
 Not only does it affect the body physiologically, but a morphological change in the hippocampus also takes place.
-Studies showed that extreme stress early in life can disrupt normal development of hippocampus and impact its functions in adulthood.
+Studies have shown that extreme stress early in life can disrupt normal development of hippocampus and impact its functions in adulthood.
 Studies show a correlation between the size of hippocampus and one's susceptibility to stress disorders.
 In times of war, psychological trauma has been known as shell shock or combat stress reaction.
 Psychological trauma may cause an acute stress reaction which may lead to post-traumatic stress disorder (PTSD).
 PTSD emerged as the label for this condition after the Vietnam War in which many veterans returned to their respective countries demoralized, and sometimes, addicted to psychoactive substances.

 The symptoms of PTSD must persist for at least one month for diagnosis to be made.
 The main symptoms of PTSD consist of four main categories: trauma (i.e. intense fear), reliving (i.e. flashbacks), avoidance behavior (i.e. emotional numbing), and hypervigilance (i.e. continuous scanning of the environment for danger).
-Research shows that about 60% of the US population reported as having experienced at least one traumatic symptom in their lives, but only a small proportion actually develops PTSD.
+Research shows that about 60% of the US population reported as having experienced at least one traumatic symptom in their lives, but only a small portion actually develops PTSD.
 There is a correlation between the risk of PTSD and whether or not the act was inflicted deliberately by the offender.
 Psychological trauma is treated with therapy and, if indicated, psychotropic medications.

 The term continuous posttraumatic stress disorder (CTSD) was introduced into the trauma literature by Gill Straker (1987).
 It was originally used by South African clinicians to describe the effects of exposure to frequent, high levels of violence usually associated with civil conflict and political repression.
 The term is also applicable to the effects of exposure to contexts in which gang violence and crime are endemic as well as to the effects of ongoing exposure to life threats in high-risk occupations such as police, fire, and emergency services.

 As one of the processes of treatment, confrontation with their sources of trauma plays a crucial role.
 While debriefing people immediately after a critical incident has not been shown to reduce incidence of PTSD, coming alongside people experiencing trauma in a supportive way has become standard practice.

-The impact of PTSD on children is to a degree unknown, but education on coping mechanisms have shown to improve the lives of children who have undergone a traumatic event.
+The impact of PTSD on children is to a degree unknown, but education on coping mechanisms has shown to improve the lives of children who have undergone a traumatic event.